dkimhw/launch_school/js_109/js_109_problems.md

 * My interpretation:
   * On line one, we initialize variable `greeting` with the value `'Hello'`
-  * One line 3 to 6, we have a `while` loop and a `{}` indicating a code block.
+  * On line 3 to 6, we have a `while` loop and a `{}` indicating a code block.
 Within the loop, we are reassigning `greeting` with the value `Hi`.
 Since, there is no local variable `greeting` in the block scope, JavaScript will look outside of the code block and finds the outer scope variable `greeting` that contains `'Hello'` and uses this for reassignment.
 This is one of the main rules of variable scoping.
 Inner scope variables can access outer scope variables.
 After the reassignment, we call `break` which terminates the current loop.
   * On line 8, we call `console.log` and pass in the value of `greeting`.
 This outputs to console the value `'Hi'` .
 * LS interpretation:
   * The global variable `greeting` is assigned to the string `'Hello'` on line 1.
 Within the loop, lines 3 to 6 define a block within which `greeting` is reassigned to the string `Hi` on line 4.
 The loop stops running when it encounters the `break` on line 5.
 On line 8, `console.log` is called with value of the variable `greeting` passed to it as an argument